lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 {% endraw %}
 {% endhighlight %}

-Essentially we're applying our `videos` data, fetched from our channel feed, to `req.data` and returning that as JSON.
+Essentially we're applying our `videos` data that fetched from our channel feed to `req.data` and then returning that as JSON.
 The `asyncVideosMiddleware` is exactly as it says, asynchronous middleware designed to run before we process the rest of our HTTP request.

 ![RSS feed videos parsed and returned as JSON](https://cdn.auth0.com/blog/react-express-and-material-ui-in-the-wild/rss-feed-videos-parsed-and-returned-as-json.png)